PaulRBerg/foundry-template/README.md

 ## Features

-This template builds upon the frameworks and libraries mentioned above, so for details about their specific features, please consult their respective documentation.
+This template builds upon the frameworks and libraries mentioned above, so please consult their respective documentation for details about their specific features.

 For example, if you're interested in exploring Foundry in more detail, you should look at the [Foundry Book](https://book.getfoundry.sh/).
 In particular, you may be interested in reading the